Caring For Country Committee – A Working Group of Australia ICOMOS

-The role of the Caring For Country Committee, a working group of Australia ICOMOS, is to create a conversation around the issues arising in Oceania on climate change and the impacts for Indigenous people on country and culture.
-The Caring For Country Committee will engage with these issues over 3 years through development of a series of webinars from mid-2021, followed by a workshop at the ICOMOS GA2023.
+The role of the Caring for Country Committee, a working group of Australia ICOMOS, was to create a conversation around the issues arising in Oceania on climate change and the impacts for Indigenous people on Country and culture.
+The Caring for Country Committee engaged with these issues over 3 years through development of a series of webinars from mid-2021, involvement in the ICCROM Climate.Culture.Peace conference, followed by a workshop at the ICOMOS GA2023 and the preparation of an article in a special GA2023 edition of Australia ICOMOS Historic Environment.

 Co-Convenor: Helen Wilson (email) (Australia ICOMOS)